HireAbo/awesome-interview-questions-5000-jobs/Education/Special Education/Physical Therapist.md

 Welcome to the Physical Therapist Interview Preparation !
 This resource is designed to help you ace your Physical Therapist interviews with confidence.

+A Physical Therapist specializing in Special Education plays a crucial role in providing support and assistance to students with physical disabilities or impairments.
+These professionals work closely with students, their families, and teachers to develop personalized treatment plans to improve their physical abilities and overall well-being.
+Physical Therapists in Special Education settings assess students' motor skills, balance, and coordination, and design therapeutic exercises and activities to enhance their strength, flexibility, and mobility.
+They also collaborate with other healthcare professionals to ensure a comprehensive approach to their students' needs.
+By addressing physical limitations and promoting independence, Physical Therapists make a significant impact on the educational journey and quality of life of students with special needs.

 ## 🚀 Overview

 Whether you're a seasoned Physical Therapist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Physical Therapist interviews to help you prepare and succeed.